streamsupport/streamsupport/README.md

    Retrolambda (https://github.com/orfjackal/retrolambda) to build the core streamsupport.jar from its sources

- - It is possible to turn off the automatic use of native specializations with the boolean system property
+ - It is possible to turn on an OpenJDK "compatibility mode" by setting the boolean system property

    java8.util.Spliterators.assume.oracle.collections.impl=false

-   The property must have been set not later than the java8.util.Spliterators class is loaded.
-This switch is provided for users on non-OpenJDK based JREs (e.g. IBM Java 6/7) to increase the odds that streamsupport can be used on their platform.
+   This switch is provided for users of non-OpenJDK based JREs (e.g. IBM Java 6/7) to increase the odds that streamsupport can be used on their platform.
-   This switch has no effect on Android.
+   This switch is not needed (and has no effect) on Android.

- - Release 1.2 improves upon the ForkJoin threadpool implementation and is the first release that begins to expand the API into the Java 9 realm.

  - Release 1.3 adds the new Java 9 Stream methods takeWhile() and dropWhile().
    If anyone longs for the default method implementations, they are available in j8.u.s.RefStreams (but that shouldn't be necessary as all Streams created via StreamSupport#stream()/#parallelStream() already implement these methods).

- - As of 1.3.1, on Android, it is no longer necessary to set the system property "java8.util.Spliterators.assume.oracle.collections.impl" to "false".

- - As of 1.3.2, the static methods from interface j.u.s.Stream that are located in j8.u.s.StreamSupport are deprecated.
-Please use the equivalent methods in j8.u.s.RefStreams.

  - Release 1.4 completes the Java 9 "More Concurrency Updates" JEP 266.
    See http://openjdk.java.net/jeps/266